-The Parochial Church Council is an official, partly–elected team that shares leadership responsibilities with Rev’d Tricia Fogden for the Parish of Stone in Oxney.
+The Parochial Church Council is an official, partly–elected team that shares leadership responsibilities with the Team Rector, Lindsay Hammond, for the Parish of Stone in Oxney.
 In essence it exists ‘to promote in the parish the whole mission of the Church’.
-We meet four times per year and there is a Standing Committee set up to consider any urgent issues which may arise between our scheduled meetings.
+We meet at least four times per year (currently by Zoom) and there is also a Urgency Sub-Committee set up to consider any urgent issues which may arise between our scheduled meetings.
 Extraordinary meetings of the PCC may be called if necessary.
 An Annual Parochial Church Meeting (APCM) takes place each April open to all parishioners.
 At this meeting reports are received on the life of the church and elections to the PCC are held.
 Only parishioners who are on the electoral roll of the church are eligible to vote in these elections.

 Status of the PCC

 PCCs are charities and so PCC members are trustees.
 It is a charity by virtue of its objectives, which are basically the advancement of religion and the making of provision for public worship.
 The members of the PCC are the trustees of the charity and so the PCC must comply with all aspects of charity law.